INTERNATIONAL DAY FOR BIOLOGICAL DIVERSITY, 22 MAY 2019

 ‘Biological diversity‘ describes the variety and inter-dependability of all living organisms in a given place, be it in a small pond or the wide ocean, in all the forests of the world or a tiny townhouse garden.
 This includes diversity within specific species, between different species and between plants and living creatures above and below the ground and water.

-This year the International Day for Biodiversity celebrates 25 years of Action for Biodiversity and the efforts and progress made at national and global levels since the entry into force of the Convention on Biological Diversity.
+This year the International Day for Biodiversity celebrates 26 years of Action for Biodiversity and the efforts and progress made at national and global levels since the entry into force of the Convention on Biological Diversity.
+The Theme this year is Our Biodiversity, Our Food, Our Health.

 What can we as gardeners do to ensure a diversity of species and plants and safeguard their fine-tuned symbiosis in gardens large and small?